shedinnmarble/CSharp_N_Layer_Demo/README.md

 Technologies used include:
 * .NET 4.6.1
 * ASP.NET MVC5
-* Spring framework for DI
+* Spring framework 2 for DI
 * Abstract Factory Design Pattern for DAL layer
 * Entity Framework 6, Database first pattern
 * Interface based programming
 * Generic programming
-* Any Database which implements the IDAL is OK
+* Any Database(MS SQL Server, Oracle and MySQL etc) or ORM which implements the IDAL is OK.
+For example, you can add NHibernate, Dapper and MyBatis.NET etc, just create another XXDAL implements IDAL, and change the DalAssemblyName at web.config
 * Log4net to save the log
-* T4 template engine to generate all the repeat smliar logic code. for example, IUserDal, IPersonDal, IAccountDal, the basic code are the same.
+* T4 template engine to generate all the repeat similar logic code.
+For example, IUserDal, IPersonDal, IAccountDal, the basic code are the same.
+* Git for continuous integration
+* VS2015

 ## Project Dependency